Prevention, Screening, Diagnosis and Support for Persons with Developmental Disabilities Who Develop Dementia

 As life expectancy for people with developmental disabilities increases, they are at higher risk to develop dementia.
 This four-part, on-line learning series introduces learners to the important topic of dementia in people with developmental disabilities.

 The first module in this four-part learning series examines the relationship between chronic disease, brain health and dementia risks.
 Learn how to assess risk factors and promote brain health strategies to reduce the risk of dementia for individuals with a developmental disability.
-Upon completion of this module, please return here to complete a brief evaluation before starting Module 2.
+Flash is required to view this module.

 The second module in this four-part learning series identifies the four domains of early cognitive change (thinking, behaviour, function and mood), and provides practical screening tools for front-line providers to enable early detection and referral for diagnosis.
-Upon completion of this module, please return here to complete a brief evaluation before starting Module 3.
+Flash is required to view this module.

 Project Development and Script Writing by: Elisabeth Antifeau, RN, MScN, GNC(C), Community Integration Health Services, Interior Health